ar-at-localhost/np/README.md

 >
 > - `np` is NeoVim, NixVim, \_Next_Vim
 > - `np` is NeoVim Pod, NixVim Pod, NextVim Pod
-> - `np` is NeoPod, No a Problem, Project Oriented Development
+> - `np` is NeoPod, for Project Oriented Development
+> - `np` is No Pollution - Setting up Neovim for project?
+No problem.
+> - `np` is No Problem - when Setting up Neovim for a project.

 Thanks to Nvim, NixVim, Nix, LazyVim and many all plugin authors